 - ¼ teaspoon sea salt

-- Add the eggs, maple syrup and vanilla extract to a medium sized bowl, whisking well to combine.
+- Add wet ingredients.
+Add the eggs, maple syrup and vanilla extract to a medium sized bowl, whisking well to combine.

-- Add the almond meal, cacao powder, baking powder and salt to the bowl and mix well to combine.
+- Add dry ingredients.
+Add the almond flour, cacao powder, baking powder and salt to the bowl and mix well to combine.

-- Melt the chocolate chips and coconut oil in a microwave safe bowl for 30 seconds at a time until melted, stirring each time between goes.
+- Add the chocolate chips.
+Melt the chocolate chips and coconut oil in a microwave safe bowl for 30 seconds at a time until melted, stirring each time between goes.
 Fold into the brownie batter.

 - Bake.
 Pour the batter into a lined square baking pan (approximately 20x20cm).
 Bake in the oven for approximately 30-35 minutes depending on how soft you want the brownie to be.